defenseunicorns/uds-rke2-image-builder/docs/builder-steps.md

 Leveraging this automation ensures that we stay as close to the source of the STIG as possible, and do not have to implement all the STIG fixes/checks ourselves.

 The one piece not implemented in the Ansible STIG content is the enabling/installation of FIPS packages.
-RHEL recommends starting with a base OS that already has FIPS enabled, but for Ubuntu we have implemented lightweight logic to enable the FIPS packages.
+Lightweight logic has been added to enable FIPS (note that FIPS on Ubuntu requires a subscription).
+For RHEL it is ideal to start with a base image that is FIPS enabled to ensure full FIPS compliance.

 ## RKE2 Install

 The [RKE2 Install script](../packer/scripts/rke2-install.sh) installs RKE2, suitable for both server and agent nodes, following the upstream [RKE2 airgapped install guide](https://docs.rke2.io/install/airgap).
 The basic steps involved in our current script involve:
-- Handling prerequisite requirements: Modifying network manager and disabling services that conflict with cluster networking (see [this](https://docs.rke2.io/known_issues#firewalld-conflicts-with-default-networking) and [this](https://docs.rke2.io/known_issues#networkmanager))
 - Staging image tarballs: Image tarballs are downloaded and placed in the correct location for usage in an airgap (see [here](https://docs.rke2.io/install/airgap#tarball-method))
 - Run the RKE2 install script from upstream: This is pulled directly from RKE2 docs [here](https://docs.rke2.io/install/airgap#rke2-installsh-script-install)